Altuve, Arenado, Chisholm, Rodón won't play in All-Star Game - WHIZ News

 Altuve, an eight-time All-Star who was selected as a starter in fan voting, was struck on the left knee leading off Thursday’s game against the Los Angeles Angels.
-He was kept out of the lineup Friday night.
+He was kept out of the lineup Friday night and played Saturday.

 MLB announced Saturday that Altuve is being replaced in the starting lineup by Cleveland’s Andrés Giménez, who is making his first appearance.
 Toronto’s Santiago Espinal will replace Altuve on the AL roster.